-"Antagonisms will develop between hosts and evacues or refugees ...
-Major, possibly permanent changes in social values and institutions can be expected as society seeks to adjust to a radically altered environment ... more authoritarian methods of political, social and economic control are likely responses to post-attack conditions" (454).
+"Antagonisms will develop between hosts and evacuees or refugees ...
+Major, possibly permanent changes in social values and institutions can be expected as society seeks to adjust to a radically altered environment ... more authoritarian methods of political, social and economic control are likely responses to post-attack conditions (454).

-marios Bl, B2 (global war, New Tesland Survives)
+Scenarios Bl, B2 (global war, New Zealand survives)

-ms indication of the scale of the economic disruption which could arise from a -type nuclear war in which New Zealand escapes attack is to be found in Table 11.3 [42] which gives estimatee of agricultural surpluses which would arise from the scuption of trade.
-As for Table 11.2, it has been assumed that all trade with ergeted countries is abruptly terminated.
-The results are immediate and salve surpluses.
+Some indication of the scale of the economic disruption which could arise from a B1-type nuclear war in which New Zealand escapes attack is to be found in Table 11.3 (p142) which gives estimates of agricultural surpluses which would arise from the disruption of trade.
+As for Table 11.2, it has been assumed that all trade with targeted countries is abruptly terminated.
+The results are immediate and massive surpluses.

-here are a number of ways of describing how the working population of New baland could be affected by external disruption caused by nuclear war.
-Tanklin and others have demonstrated that virtually all employment (due to the ster-industry linkages) is in some way dependent upon both export earnings and in the continued flow of imports.
-The export-oriented sector is as dependent con the usban based sector for services and other functions as the urban based sector is dependent upon the export-oriented sector for capital flowing from the upont/import system of capital exchange around the world.
-Thus, all employment all be affected by a nuclear war of the type described by Scenarios B1 and B2.
+There are a number of ways of describing how the working population of New Zealand could be affected by external disruption caused by nuclear war.
+Franklin and others have demonstrated that virtually all employment (due to the inter-industry linkages) is in some way dependent upon both export earnings and on the continued flow of imports.
+The export-oriented sector is as dependent upon the urban based sector for services and other functions as the urban based sector is dependent upon the export-oriented sector for capital flowing from the export/import system of capital exchange around the world.
+Thus, all employment will be affected by a nuclear war of the type described by Scenarios Bl and B2.

-He present work-force can be divided into sectors as follows: a primary sector inriculture, hunting and forestry, fishing, mining and quarrying) which employs 1.1%; a secondary or manufacturing sector which employs 22.9% and services including armed forces) which employ 62.3%.
-In addition, the registered employed make up 3.7% of the work-force(457).
-The complexity of the inter-industry relationships make it impossible, within the scope of this uport, to give an accurate assessment of effects through the three employment
+The present work-force can be divided into sectors as follows: a primary sector (agriculture, hunting and forestry, fishing, mining and quarrying) which employs 11.1%; a secondary or manufacturing sector which employs 22.9% and services (including armed forces) which employ 62.3%.
+In addition, the registered unemployed make up 3.7% of the work-force(457).
+The complexity of the inter-industry relationships make it impossible, within the scope of this report, to give an accurate assessment of effects through the three employment

-Table II.3 Agricultural surplus after a nuclear war (Scenario B1)
+Table 11.3 Agricultural surplus after a nuclear war (Scenario B1)

-Commodity Export % of Exports Exported Loss of Exports (B1) Surplus to local consumption
+Commodity Export % of Exports % Exported Loss of Exports (B1) % Surplus to local consumption

 wool 18.1 91 96 970

-cheese 2.1 90 91.
-820
+cheese 2.1 90 91 820

 milk 4.2 86 39 240

 lamb and mutton 11.3 81 95 280

 butter 7.0 78 79 90

-beef and veal (52.9) 49 95 547
+beef and veal 10.2 (52.9) 49 95

-Table 11.4 Type-B2 war modelled by EMILY(462)
+Table 11.4 Type-B2 war modelled by EMILY (462)